 What you’ll learn

-Bachelor of Psychology is a four-year accredited degree, which offers students the opportunity to write an honours thesis or take part in a group research project during their final year.
+The Bachelor of Psychology is a four-year accredited degree, which offers students the opportunity to write an honours thesis or take part in a group research project during their final year.

 In the first three years of study students can elect to enrol in a wide range of psychology subjects that will give them an introduction into specialised fields such as:

-cognition and learning.
+cognition and learning

 Be part of the action

-James Cook University’s Bachelor of Psychology places a strong emphasis on students being actively engaged in current research – this means from the very beginning of your studies you will be part of real-work scenarios.
+James Cook University’s Bachelor of Psychology places a strong emphasis on students being actively engaged in current research – this means from the very beginning of your studies you will be part of real-world scenarios.